 4. Croome Park

 Croome Park is set in gardens designed by Capability Brown in this 18th century.
 It has an interesting past and was used as a Roman Catholic School, the home of the Hare Krishna movement and even a secret WW 2 airbase.
 That is all in the past.
 It now hosts fun and innovative exhibitions and displays.
 Look out for the RAF Defford with wartime artefacts, videos, and costumes, which can be found in the visitor centre museum.
 The kids have plenty of space to run around and have some fun with some of the best backdrops in the country.
-You can take your dog along one of the dog trails water bowls are provided.
+You can take your pet along one of the dog walks in Worcestershire.

 5. Gheluvelt Park